Mot93/jenkins-container-build/README.md

 1. The container registry credentials as `container-registry`

-2. On the node that is in chage of building the container, setup the variable `PROCESS_ARCHITECTURE`
+2. On the node in charge of the build:

+    1. Setup the variable `PROCESS_ARCHITECTURE`

+    2. Install the packager `curl`, `wget` & `docker`

+## Note
+When using Jenkins, Docker is a better alternative than podman because there is a better integration